heptarch/heptarch.github.io/drafts/distance.md

 Hold your hand out at a fixed distance from your eyes and fixed orientation (e.g. horizontal), and estimate the size of the object in fingers $f$.
-(Practically, it's good to have an integer number of fingers.)
+(For best results, use an integer number of fingers.)
 Your arm and hands form a triangle which is similar to the triangle formed by the distant object: